angular/angular/aio/content/guide/deployment.md

 <div class="alert is-helpful">

-Any full or incremental re-build (with Angular CLI using Webpack 4) means that all project assets are re-processed and copied into the output folder again regardless of whether they have changed or not.
+Any full or incremental re-build (using Angular CLI and Webpack 4 internally) means that all project assets are re-processed and copied into the output folder again regardless of whether they have changed or not.

 </div>